smartdevicelink/sdl_evolution/proposals/XXXX-update-android-min-sdk.md

 ## Potential downsides

 We potentially leave out 0.5% of Android devices.
 However, many developers now only write apps with higher minimum SDKs meaning that this is a non-issue.
+As stated earlier, it is a major version change and should target SDL Android v5.0.
+This means there will be a wait before developers can enjoy the newer minimum.

 ## Impact on existing code

 Change the min SDK in the `build.gradle` file.
-As stated earlier, it is a major version change and should target SDL Android v5.0.

 ## Alternatives considered

 Raising the min SDK to a number higher than 8 but less than 16 was considered.
 However, distribution on those versions are on average less than 0.5% of the entire Android ecosystem.